Skip to content

 Restoring distributed privileges can be done using the ndb_restore program.
 It is not done by default.

-To invoke the restoring of also those tables it is necessary to add the parameter --restore-distributed-privileges.
-It is important that this parameter is specified in all invocations of ndb_restore.
-Also the distributed privilege table needs to be created as a table and the data from various nodes must be restored.
+To also restore those tables, it is necessary to add the parameter --restore-distributed-privileges.
+This parameter must be specified in all invocations of ndb_restore.
+Also, the distributed privilege table needs to be created as a table and the data from various nodes must be restored.

 Various other use cases for ndb_restore#